punima-s/scientific-article-data-pipeline/README.md

 # Public Medical Articles Data Pipeline

-## A ETL pipeline that extracts Public Medical Articles and Matches Institute names using NLP and Data Matching
+## A ETL pipeline that extracts Public Medical Articles and matches Institute names using NLP and Data Matching
 In this project, I will extract an XML file of large number of Public Medical Articles and aim to convert the data into a flat csv format.

 Data format from XML to csv: